 Going gray is mostly timing and genetics.
-On average, most people who carry the genes to go gray will do so on 50 percent of their head by the time they’re 50.
+On average, most people who carry the genes to go gray will do so on 50% of their head by the time they’re 50.
 Become a parent at 30?
 By the time you send the kids to college, you’ll be graying.
 Or maybe sooner.
 The very act of parenting — the sleep-deprived, stress-inducing, 18-year roller coaster ride that we go through — may indeed be to blame for an early onset of gray hair.
-A new study has cemented the link between certain types of stress and going gray.
+A new study finds a link between certain types of stress and going gray.
 In other words, if you have a brood at home, it might be time to lean into the whole silver fox thing.

 Here’s how it works: Sympathetic nerves reach into each hair follicle in the skin.
-When the emergency flight or fight response is activated, these nerve cells release a neurotransmitter called noradrenaline.
-This transmitter causes the stem cells that give hair its pigment, called melanocyte stem cells, to go wild and proliferate in large numbers, then abandon their post.
+When the emergency fight-or-flight response is activated, these nerve cells release a neurotransmitter called noradrenaline.
+This neurotransmitter causes the stem cells that give hair its pigment, called melanocyte stem cells, to go wild and proliferate in large numbers, then abandon their post.
 This depletes the number of these cells in the follicle.
 Eventually, if the follicle loses all of these cells, the hair will appear white.

 The researchers put the mice in a state of acute stress by restraining them for four hours a day, or through a combination of damp bedding, tilting their cages, and fast changes in lighting.
 (If you look at these tests through the sleep-deprived lens of new parents, you can see the corollary between this and raising a child.)
 Within five days, the mice had patches of hair turning gray or white.
 The researchers tested several possible stress responses for a connection to the hair color change, but none could explain the shift until they evaluated this nervous system response.

-The fight or flight response is a useful physiological state when animals are in a life-threatening situation.
-Emergency responders and soldiers in combat situations are prime examples of people who experience this kind of acute stress response, wrote Dr. Hsu.
+The fight-or-flight response is a useful physiological state when animals are in a life-threatening situation.
+Emergency responders and soldiers in combat situations are prime examples of people who experience this kind of acute stress response, wrote Hsu.
 If you’ve ever caught a toddler falling off playground equipment, you’ve had a taste of the response.

 For now, it’s good to know that the next time you tell your child they’re giving you gray hairs, you may not be entirely off base.